kgaboriau/BattleShip/README.md

 - The ships cannot be rotated on the grid
 - Grid size will not change (constant 8x8)
 - The game end statistics are only interested in number of ships sunk not names of ships sunk
-- If the browser is refreshed while the game board is visible the console will refresh back to just the game play instruction message
+- If the browser is refreshed while the game board is visible the console will refresh.
+Previous messages printed to the console are not vital to game state.

 <b>New Skills Aquired:</b>
 - JS language structure